mlabs-haskell/lambda-buffers/docs/syntax.md

 Note the code generation of a type for a class is implemented via builtin derivation rules (which developers may extend).

 ### Syntax reference

-The summarized productions of a LambdaBuffers file is as follows.
+The summarized productions of a LambdaBuffers Frontend file is as follows.

 ```text
 module -> 'module' longmodulename { import } { statement }